MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. User types:  Leave the default to **Member**, but note that from the drop-down you have the option to select guest.

     1. Usage location: Choose the country/region where you are located.
-Note that to get to the usage location field, you will need to scroll down on the page as it is the last field on the page.
+Note that to get to the usage location field, you will need to scroll down on the page as it is the last field on the page.  **NOTE**: if you don't do this, you will not be able assign a license in a subsequent step.

     1. Select **Next: Assignments**.